25prabhu10/notes/docs/Languages/CSS/CSS.md

 The basic building blocks are:

-- The **property** which is an identifier, that is a human-readable name, that defines which feature is considered.
+- The **property** which is an identifier, that is a human-readable name, that defines which feature is considered

 - The **value** which describe how the feature must be handled by the engine.
-Each property has a set of valid values, defined by a formal grammar, as well as a semantic meaning, implemented by the browser engine.
+Each property has a set of valid values, defined by a formal grammar, as well as a semantic meaning, implemented by the browser engine

 ## Selectors

-This is the HTML element name at the start of the ruleset.
-It defines the element(s) to be styled.
+This is the HTML element name at the start of the rule-set.
+It defines the element(s) to be styled

-1. **Universal selector** - `*`: Selector that matches every element on the page.
+1. **Universal selector (`*`)**: Selector that matches every element on the page

    ```css
    * {